-□ Parents must accompany children into the building upon arrival to the classroom

-○ Let a teacher know they have arrived and sign in

-□ Parents must also come into the building to pick up their children

-○ Let the teacher know they are leaving and sign out

-□ When a child is signed out or picked up by the parent or guardian, the parent/guardian becomes responsible for the child even while on the premises.
-Please have control of your children in the building and in the parking lot for their safety and the safety of others. □ No one under the age of 18 will be allowed to pick up a child unless that person is the parent of the child and under 18. □ The child must be signed in/out using the parent/guardian's legal name on the sign in/out sheet for record keeping and safety regulations.
+Parents must accompany children into the building upon arrival to the classroom.
+If you have multiple children and are needing assistance with dropping your children off or pick up, please give us a call at 828-359-6590.
+We will be happy to help!
+O Let a teacher know they have arrived and sign in Parents must also come into the building to pick up their children O Let the teacher know they are leaving and sign out When a child is signed out or picked up by the parent or guardian, the parent/guardian becomes responsible for the child even while on the premises.
+Please have control of your children in the building and in the parking lot for their safety and the safety of others.
+No one under the age of 18 will be allowed to pick up a child unless that person is the parent of the child and under 18.
+The child must be signed in/out using the parent/guardian's legal name on the sign in/out sheet for record keeping and safety regulations.
+We ask that our families pick up their child by 4:45pm.
+If your family is running late, please give the front office a call as soon as possible so we can make arrangements for your child until you arrive.